julfeldt/bratwurst-scoreboard/README.md

 bratwurst-scoreboard
 ====================

-A scoreboard for the card game Bratwurst
+A scoreboard for the card game Bratwurst.

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).